Sorcerer (film): Title and themes

 Sketches for the trucks made by production designer John Box.
 Above is the titular "Sorcerer", and below the "Lazaro".

-The film's title refers to one of the trucks, which has the name Sorcerer painted across the hood (the other is named Lazaro); the narrative features no supernatural or magical character or event.
+The film's title refers to one of the trucks, which has the name Sorcerer painted across the side (the other is named Lazaro); the narrative features no supernatural or magical character or event.
 As director William Friedkin went location scouting in Ecuador and researched the peculiar ornaments on cargo trucks he had seen there, he noticed there were names painted on them, which ranged from relatives to mythological references.
 Firstly he came up with the name Lazaro after Lazarus; then after some time struggling to find another moniker, a listen to the Miles Davis album Sorcerer served as an inspiration to name the other truck.
 Friedkin then decided to change his working title Ballbreaker to Sorcerer, which he described as "an intentional but ill-advised reference to The Exorcist".

 Friedkin thought the title fit the film's general theme:

 The Sorcerer is an evil wizard and in this case the evil wizard is fate.
 The fact that somebody can walk out of their front door and a hurricane can take them away, an earthquake or something falling through the roof.
 And the idea that we don’t really have control over our own fates, neither our births nor our deaths, it’s something that has haunted me since I was intelligent enough to contemplate something like it.

 Friedkin elaborated on this theme in an interview with Thomas D. Clagett: